The Son of Tarzan: Plot summary

 Jack continues sneaking away to see Akut and begins to learn the language of the apes.
 Jack forms a plan to take Akut back to the jungle.
 Paulvitch, seeing an opportunity for revenge against Tarzan, agrees to help Jack.
 They escape to an African port where Paulvitch attacks Jack.
 Akut kills Paulvitch, and Jack, terrified, escapes into the jungle with him, thinking he will have to run for the rest of his life.

-Like Tarzan before him, Jack learns survival in the jungle and encounters the Mangani apes, whom he can speak with because of his dialogue with Akut.
-Akut has difficulty pronouncing the name "Jack" and names him Korak, which means "killer" which seems appropriate since Jack has proven himself to be such.
+Like Tarzan before him, Jack learns survival in the jungle and encounters the Mangani apes, with whom he can speak because of his dialogue with Akut.
+Akut has difficulty pronouncing the name "Jack" and names him Korak, meaning "killer", which seems appropriate since Jack has proven himself to be such.

 Jack finds an abused girl of about 11 named Meriem and rescues her.
-He begins teaching her to survive the jungle and they begin a sibling type relationship and live adventurously in the jungle for several years.
+He begins teaching her to survive the jungle and they begin a sibling-esque relationship (though romantic feelings later emerge) and live adventurously for several years.

 In the interim, Tarzan and Jane have begun living at their Waziri estate in Africa again, not having any idea what became of their son.
 After about six years, Tarzan and Jane reunite with Korak (now about 18) and Meriem (now 16) and return to London where Korak and Meriem are married.

 Adaptations

 Burroughs' novel was the basis of the fifteen part silent film serial of the same title, the first part of which was released in 1920.

 The book has been adapted into comic form by Gold Key Comics in Tarzan no. 158, dated March 1967, with a script by Gaylord DuBois and art by Russ Manning.
 DC Comics also began an adaptation in its Korak comic, but adapted only the initial portion of the story, using it as the springboard for original stories featuring Korak's quest for a kidnapped Meriem.
-The comic book magazine Korak, Son of Tarzan, generally focusing on other adventures of the protagonist, was issued from 1963-1975 by both publishers in succession, nos.
+The comic book magazine Korak, Son of Tarzan, generally focusing on other adventures of the protagonist, was issued from 1963 to 1975 by both publishers in succession, nos.
 1-45 (cover dated Jan.
 1964-Jan.
-1972) by Gold Key The title of the magazine was then changed to The Tarzan Family, and continued publication under that title by DC from 1975-1976 (nos.
-60-66, cover dated Nov./Dec.
+1972) by Gold Key and nos.
+46-59 (cover dated May/Jun.
+1972-Sep./Oct.
+1975) by DC.
+The title of the magazine was then changed to The Tarzan Family, and continued publication under that title by DC from 1975 to 1976 (nos.
+60–66, cover dated Nov./Dec.
 1975-Nov./Dec.
 1976).